LIFEHUBBER

 LARYBench is a benchmark for evaluating latent action representations, with pipelines for action semantics, robotic control regression, and broader vision-to-action alignment.

 The official repository presents LARYBench as a unified evaluation framework for latent action representations rather than a downstream policy benchmark alone.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is